Southern College of Optometry: History

 The Southern College of Optometry (SCO) is a private, non-profit educational institution that was established in 1932 by J.J.
 Horton, an ophthalmologist.
-It has a long history of providing optometry education and has graduated numerous optometrists from various states and countries.
+Since inception, it has graduated at least six thousand optometrists from multiple states and countries.
 In 1953, a new clinical facility was opened at its current location, which has since undergone expansions to accommodate administrative offices, classrooms, and a library.

 In 1970, SCO moved to its present structure, which includes multimedia classrooms, laboratories, faculty and administrative offices, a library, a student center, a computer learning resource center, and an outpatient clinic called the Eye Institute.
-The Eye Center at SCO, established in 2002, is a large, free-standing facility spanning 46,000 square feet (4,300 m2).
+The Eye Center at SCO, established in 2002, is a large, free-standing facility spanning 46,000 square feet (4,300 m^{2}).
 It serves a significant number of patients annually and is recognized as one of the largest eye and vision centers in the United States.
 The center is equipped with advanced examination rooms, technology-based testing spaces, retinal laser and digital angiography centers, an optical shop, and on-site ophthalmology services.

 In 2005, the Hayes Center for Practice Excellence was established.

-In 2013, the college finished a multimillion-dollar building new classrooms, study areas, and labs., which included the addition of classrooms, study areas, and laboratories.
+In 2013, the college finished construction of a multimillion-dollar building, which added classrooms, study areas, and laboratories.
 In January 2016, Lewis N. Reich became the new president of the college.